Best Cafés to Work From in Zadar 2026: Wi-Fi, Coffee & Coworking

 Book an experience

-Zadar is quieter than Split and Dubrovnik, which makes it more workable — fewer crowds, better table availability, and a resident population that sustains year-round café culture.
+Zadar is quieter than Split and Dubrovnik, which makes it more workable for remote work — fewer crowds, better table availability, and a resident population (approximately 75,000) that sustains year-round café culture beyond the tourist season.
 The Old Town and surrounding streets have several reliable spots with good coffee and usable Wi-Fi.
-All prices in euros (€).
+All prices in euros (€) and approximate as of 2026.

 Top picks